Digital-Identity-Labs/ishigaki/README.md

   *  IDP_PROPERTIES Java properties (as a string) that will be merged with default IdP properties
   *  LDAP_PROPERTIES Java properties (as a string) that will be merged with default LDAP properties
   *  MODULES A comma-seperated list of module IDs to enable from the main Shibboleth package
-  *  PLUGINS A whitespace-seperated list of plugin file paths or URLs
+  *  PLUGINS A whitespace-seperated list of plugin file paths or URLs to be installed
+  *  PLUGIN_IDS A whitespace-seperated list of official plugin IDs to be installed
   *  PLUGIN_MODULES A comma-seperated list of module IDs to install after plugins
   *  WRITE_MD Set to "0" to have stricter write permissions in the metadata directory